-- Suggestions for improvement must focus on how best to close the gap between current and desired performance. - Give guidance about how to improve with specific strategies to apply that will move students on.
-Students must be given the opportunity for improvement to become embedded and applied in a different context. - Aim to respond to written work during the lesson.
+Suggestions for improvement must focus on how best to close the gap between current and desired performance.

+Give guidance about how to improve with specific strategies to apply that will move students on.
+Students must be given the opportunity for improvement to become embedded and applied in a different context.

+Aim to respond to written work within two weeks.